ilya-dev/belt/README.md

 A handful of tools for PHP developers

-In case you want to try it out now:
+In case you want to try it out:
 `composer require ilya/belt:0.1.0`

 ## What It Offers

 + **60+** useful functions
-+ support for chaining
 + ability to use the facade `Belt` or a dedicated component (e.g. `Belt\Utilities`)
 + fully tested
 + source code is clean and documented